SDWebImage/SDWebImage/README.md

 Web Image
 =========

-This library provides a drop-in remplacement for UIImageVIew with support for remote images coming from the web.
+This library provides a category for UIImageVIew with support for remote images coming from the web.

 It provides: